Sabina Nessa killing: Does following the 'rules' keep women safe?

 "It is drummed into us from a young age that our actions determine our safety: when we were only allowed to go in public toilets in pairs, given rape alarms at secondary school and told we were 'asking for it' or 'jailbait' when we tried to dress like the pop stars we idolised before some of us had even started menstruating."

-The murders of Ms Nessa, Ms Everard, Ms Henry and Ms Smallman cause an extra frisson of fear because their randomness indicates all women are at risk.
+The killings of Ms Nessa, Ms Everard, Ms Henry and Ms Smallman create an extra frisson of fear because their randomness indicates all women are at risk.
 If Ms Nessa arranged to meet her friend at a different bar or at a different time; if Ms Everard had left her friend's house 10 minutes earlier or later; if Ms Henry and Ms Smallman had chosen a different part of the park to have their picnic, it could have been different women facing the final few hours of their lives.
+It could be any woman - even if she had followed the rules.

 Academic studies have examined the ways in which women and girls trade their freedom to feel safer.
 One of the largest studies conducted on sexual harassment in Europe found that almost half of the 42,000 women surveyed had restricted their freedom of movement based on the fear of gender-based violence.